ajay-cogsci/ajay-cogsci/README.md

 ### 👋 Hi, I'm Ajay

 I am a Master's student at University of Fukui, Japan (Sep'23).
-My field of research is Causal Set Theory and Perturbative AQFT.
+My field of research is Causal Encodings and Language Models.
 Currently, I am member of the Yamakami Lab at UFukui.
 Previously, I was a research member at [e-Learning & Data Analytics Lab](https://eldalab.in/).

 #### 🚀 I’m currently working on ...

-- Studying Stellar Evolution and Galaxy Formation
+- Causal encoddings in causal set theory and reinforcement learning
+- De-biasing language models

 #### 🚀 Previous work ...